ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 ## SSH Setup

-While you won't be developing directly on the VM, you might want to transfer a number of files between the host and VM (e.g., loadable modules).
+While you won't be developing directly on the VM, you might want to transfer a number of files between the host and VM (for example, loadable modules).
 SSH and the `scp` utility are perfect for that.

 ### SSH'ing as `root`

-I personally don't mind using the `root` account in the VM.
-If you feel the same way, you can follow these steps to login as `root` on the VM over SSH:
+If you don't mind using the `root` account in the VM, follow these steps to login as `root` on the VM over SSH:

 1. Login to the VM as `root`.
 2. Install `openssh`: